Great Lakes Central Railroad: Tuscola and Saginaw Bay Railway (1977–2006)

-Great Lakes Central Railroad (2006-present)
+Great Lakes Central Railroad (2006–present)

-In March 2006, the Tuscola and Saginaw Bay Railway was purchased by Federated Railways, Inc. and has changed their name to Great Lakes Central Railroad as a class II regional railroad.
-Great Lakes Central Railroad is the largest regional railroad in the state of Michigan covering 420 mi of track.
+Federated Railways purchased the Tuscola and Saginaw Bay Railway in May 2006.
+The company was subsequently renamed the Great Lakes Central Railroad.
+Great Lakes Central Railroad is the largest shortline railroad in the state of Michigan covering 420 mi of track.
+Watco announced plans to acquire the railroad on March 6, 2025, pending Surface Transportation Board approval.

 Current operations

 Today the GLC operates former Ann Arbor Railroad track from Ann Arbor to Cadillac, former Pennsylvania Railroad track from Cadillac to Petoskey and Walton to Traverse City, former Chesapeake and Ohio Railway track from Grawn to Williamsburg, former New York Central Railroad track from Owosso to Fergus, and former Grand Trunk Western Railroad track from Ashley to Middleton.
 The GLC also operates a small portion of the abandoned CSX Ludington Subdivision in Clare, to serve a local plastics factory.

 Interchanges

 GLC interchanges with Class I railroads Canadian National in Durand and CSX at Howell, and shortlines Huron and Eastern Railway in Durand and Owosso, the Mid-Michigan Railroad in Alma and the Ann Arbor Railroad at Osmer.